-Typically ASB involves unacceptable behaviour within the community by young people or groups of young people, although ASB can be committed by people of any age.
+ASB involves unacceptable behaviour within the community and can be committed by people of any age.
 Certain types of crime can also have an anti-social element and whilst the police are the lead agency to tackle crime, we do work with them.

 Our focus is on achieving positive outcomes for victims of ASB and on diverting people causing the problems into more positive behaviours.
 Our policy on dealing with ASB is available here.

-Bushbury Hill is a place where people like to live and overwhelmingly they get on well with their neighbours.
-However, from time to time people do fall out with their neighbours.
+Bushbury Hill is a place where people like to live and overwhelmingly everyone gets on well with their neighbours.
+However, from time-to-time people do fall out with their neighbours.
 This can be over issues such as

 By far the best way to resolve this type of problem is for neighbours to talk to each other calmly and reasonably.
 However, if this fails it is part of Bushbury Hill EMBs role as housing managers, to speak to tenants where their behaviour is in breach of their tenancy.

 Whilst the majority of issues that neighbours disagree over are resolved by people talking to each other, sometimes it can be helpful to have a impartial third party involved.